HankyZhang/Open-DSSE-schemes/README.md

 4. S.-F. Sun, X. Yuan, J. K. Liu, R. Steinfeld, A. Sakzad, V. Vo, and S. Nepal, “Practical backward-secure searchable encryption from symmetric puncturable encryption,” in Proceedings of the 2018 ACM SIGSAC Conference on Computer and Communications Security, ser.
 CCS ’18.
 New York, NY, USA: Association for Computing Machinery, 2018, p.
 763–7
 5. Zhang H, Xu C, Lu R, et al. Non-interactive Multi-client Searchable Symmetric Encryption with Small Client Storage[J]. arXiv preprint arXiv:2212.02859, 2022.

-Data set files with format. inverted_index_#####.txt contain the file identifiers of the Subject keyword.
+Dataset files with format. inverted_index_#####.txt contain the file identifiers of the Subject keyword.

 data_owner.py demonstrates the data owner side.

 data_user.py demonstrates the data user side.

-server.py allows to search over the enrypted database.
+server.py demonstrates the server side.

 data_owner_client.py is the update application file.
 It can be executed by command, python3 data_owner_client.py.

-The parmater in data_owner_client.py can control the total number of files to be updated.
+The parmater in data_owner_client.py can control the total number of files to be updated. http://IP_address/data_owner/add/#####

 **The main application demonstrates:**

-1.Setup with different data set
+1.Setup with different datasets

 2.Encryption with time measurement